 Bettas are known for their beautiful colors and also for being a very finicky fish.
 I have read some reports that Bettas have left Cherry shrimp alone for a long time and, after months of living together, all of a sudden would kill off all the dwarf shrimp they see.
 Not only to eat them but, in some cases, to kill them.

 If you plan to keep dwarf shrimp with a Siamese fighting fish, you must have enough hiding spots for your shrimp.

 Can Crystal Red Shrimp Live With Bettas?

-For the Crystle red shrimp, the concerns are similar to that of the Cherry shrimp.
+The concerns for the Crystle red shrimp are similar to those of the Cherry shrimp.
 Like all dwarf shrimp species, they don’t have their size working for them.
-The Bettas will leave it alone or attack it depending on the aggression of the fish.
+The Bettas will leave it alone or might attack it depending on the fish’s aggression.
 For Chrystal reds to become a good betta fish tank mate, it needs lots of hiding places for both the adults and the shrimplets.

 Can Bamboo Shrimp Live With Bettas?

-Bamboo shrimp are often too big to be bothered by Betta fish; they could seem to be a great match as a betta tank mate at first sight.
+Bamboo shrimp are often too big to be bothered by Betta fish; they could seem a great match as a betta tank mate at first sight.
 The problem with Bamboo shrimp is their living requirements.
-Although the Bamboo shrimp and the Betta share an overlapping temperature range and arguably a PH range they can both live in, Bamboo shrimp like a medium to strong flow in the aquarium to be able the filter out the food it needs.
-You don’t want a strong flow; Bettas like to chill in water with the least bit of water flow you can manage.
+Although the Bamboo shrimp and the Betta share an overlapping temperature range and arguably a PH range, they can both live in Bamboo shrimp like a medium to strong flow in the aquarium to filter out the food needs.
+You don’t want a strong flow; Bettas like to chill in water with the slightest bit of water flow you can manage.